 This command lists all the groups that you belong to.

-Enter the following command to check which group a certain user belongs to:
+Enter the following command to check which group a particular user belongs to:

 $ groups [username]

-You can also use the following command to list the group members along with their GIDs.
+You can also use the following command to list the group members and their GIDs.

 $ id [username]